OUTA sets its sights on Cape Town metro as it launches local government branch

 OUTA has opened its office in the City and are in the process of appointing a full time Branch Manager, Branch Administrator and a Community Engagement Officer to its Cape Town team which will be supported by its Provincial and National teams.

-To support OUTA Local’s operations in Cape Town SMS “Cape Town” to 35005 and our team will phone you back or signup by clicking on one of the buttons below.
+To support OUTA Local’s operations in Cape Town SMS “Cape Town” to 35005 and our team will phone you back or signup by clicking on the "JOIN NOW" button below.